Pomax/react-formbuilder/README.md

   placeholder: String data (optional)
   metered: boolean (optional),
   optional: boolean (optional),
+  options: array of strings for each option when "type" is choiceGroup, checkboxGroup, or a React component that takes "options" (like a ReactSelect component),
   colCount: number of columns to span, if choiceGroup or checkboxGroup type (optional),
   controller: controller object (optional) - see below,
-  validator: Single instance of, or array of, validator object(s) - see below }
+  validator: Single instance of, or array of, validator object(s) - see below,

+  multiplicity: number (optional) marking this field as a "there can be more than one of these", with automatic (+)/(-) controls (currently only works with "text" fields).
+The number provided specifies the default number of fields to show when the form is bootstrapped,
+  removeLabel: string (optional) for the "remove" button next to a multiples field,
+  addLabel: string (optional) for the "add" button next to a multiples field }
 ```